jduc/binaryblog/_posts/2016-08-30-R_design_and_contrasts.md

 ---
 layout: post
-title:  "SQL queries in R using sqldf"
+title:  "R Design matrix and contrasts"
 categories: coding
 tags: R
 description: "Quick intro on how to use the sqldf R package"